Rafting Absarokee Montana: Cookie gets "back on the boat" after two times "bucked" into the waters

 My "rafting chutzpah" was way low.

-SUNDAY however, Absaroka River Adventures restored my faith in the river raft adventure and in my ability to transit a spirited river.
+Sunday however, Absaroka River Adventures restored my faith in the river raft adventure and in my ability to transit a spirited river.

-After a 25-mile ride from Absarokee, we put in near Nye, Montana, a small town on the Stillwater River.
-We would take the Stillwater half way back toward Absarokee, via the "Upper Half Day" tour.
+After a 25-mile journey rafting from Nye, we took the Stillwater River half way back toward Absarokee, via the "Upper Half Day" tour.
 It was thrilling, because normally the "upper" Stillwater doesn't have enough water to buoy the rafts.
-LOTS OF snow melt and spring rains boded well for us.

 We paddled through Class III rapids and floated the beautiful Beehive Canyon, spending time observing blue heron and eagles, enjoying the moments of calm before Matt gave us orders, "okay, we need to paddle."

-We were six, plus Matt, in our raft, and five other rafts took off in this gorgeous stretch of river, long the domain of kayakers and offering beauty at every turn.
+We were six plus Matt in our raft, and five other rafts took off in this gorgeous stretch of river, long the domain of kayakers and offering beauty at every turn.

 We gathered in Absarokee, at the Absaroka River Adventures headquarters, and received our life jackets and encouragement.
-Brent listened to my "raft accident stories" and encouraged me that this
+Brent listened to my "raft accident stories" and encouraged me that this would be spirited, fun but safe.

-SEEING BLUE heron and red-winged blackbirds thrilled our rafters, but the three high school athletes were mostly thrilled by the splashes and "wet" parts.
+On our Rafting Absarokee Montana the sightings of blue heron and red-winged blackbirds thrilled our rafters, but the three high school athletes were mostly thrilled by the splashes and "wet" parts.

 Kudos to Matt, who described each turn of the river, pointing out rock formations and historic landmarks.
-Also delightful are his right-hand man, Tim Hedin, Julie our congenial driver, Brent, who gave me (the "Cowardly Lion,") ample courage and the whole Absaroka River Adventures crew of a dozen plus.
-There's a tour to fit your itinerary and needs, from half-day to full-day, gentle and spirited, family reunions and more.
+Also delightful are his right-hand man, woman and crew.

-COMING SOON: Favorite hotels along the California coast and why we picked them.
-Plus Old Town Sacramento.
 Remember to explore, learn and live, as we travel with a sense of fun and adventure.
-Visit us Wednesdays and weekends at www.whereiscookie.com

 Comments